edgedb/edgedb/docs/intro/migrations.rst

-It's common to keep your entire schema in a single file, and many users use this ``default.esdl`` that is created when you start a project.
+It's common to keep your entire schema in a single file, and many users use this :dotgel:`default` that is created when you start a project.
 However it's also possible to split their schemas across a number of |.gel| files.

 Once you save your initial schema, assuming it is valid, the ``watch`` command